It’s Your Website = Own it!

 A frequently updated website also encourages search engines like Google to rank your site higher in the search results, helps to maximize your SEO, and helps improve your site’s domain authority.

 For these reasons, we advise small businesses and entrepreneurs that are just starting out:

 - Focus on your content and ease of navigation of your website; use a clean, simple layout

-- Try to keep your website management in-house; if your Webmaster skips town with the username and password for accessing your site, or your advertising agency ignores you, you’ll need to be able to access your site and make the changes you need when you need them
+- Try to keep your website management in-house; if your Webmaster skips town with the username and password for accessing your site, or, maybe your advertising agency ignores you because they’ve got better things to do, you’ll need to be able to access your site and make the changes you need when you need them.